Berkeley-CS61B/website-sp24/projects/proj0/index.md

 1. `testOneTile`: calls `moveTileUpAsFarAsPossible` on a tile with no tiles above it
 2. `testTwoTiles`: calls `moveTileUpAsFarAsPossible` on a tile with a differently-valued tile above it
 3. `testTwoTilesMergeNoScore`: calls `moveTileUpAsFarAsPossible` on a tile with a tile of the same value above it.
-Score calculations are do not need to be implemented for this test to pass.
+Score calculations do not need to be implemented for this test to pass.
 4. `testTwoTilesMergeScore`: calls `moveTileUpAsFarAsPossible` on a tile with a tile of the same value above it.
 Expects that the score will update accordingly.

 If your implementation is correct up to this point, you should expect to pass `testOneTile` and `testTwoTiles`.